-Dear Students.
+Dear Students,

-On behalf of the Division of Student Affairs, I would like to welcome you to the 2018-2019 academic year at Columbia College!
-Whether you are a first-year student, a new transfer student, or a returning student, we hope the year ahead will provide you with countless opportunities to grow intellectually, to develop your leadership skills, and to interact with the amazing faculty, staff, and students who make up our community of scholars.
+On behalf of the Division of Student Affairs, I would like to welcome you to the 2020-2021 academic year at Columbia College!
+Whether you are a first-year, new transfer, or a returning student, we hope the year ahead will provide you with countless opportunities to grow intellectually, to develop your leadership skills, and to interact with the amazing faculty, staff, and students who make up our community of scholars.
+I must say, in my eighteen years of working in higher education I have never experienced something as major as the COVID-19 global pandemic.
+Even with the challenges we all are experiencing, I believe starting or continuing your academic pursuits is so critical to your future success, even if it is different than you imagined.